 And that she had it, she bought it, she paid for it.

-That means all the people that signed it are in deep trouble, and that is criminal.
+That means all the people that signed it are in deep trouble and that is criminal.

-And you know, forget Operation Crossfire Hurricane.
+And, you know, forget Operation Crossfire Hurricane.

 This is Operation Boomerang.

-And it's going to be an avalanche, and it's going to come cascading down on everybody.
+And it's going to come cascading down on everybody.

-They put all their hopes, all their dreams with no evidence and their anonymous sources, and as they convince themselves, you know, with breathless reporting and breathless and hysterical reporting every single plus day for two years, you know, they I guess have now diluted themselves to believe their own lie.
+And as they convince themselves, you know, with breathless reporting and breathless and hysterical reporting every single plus day for two years, you know, they, I guess, have now deluded themselves to believe their own lie.

 And the fact that they have the double standard is not surprising.

-They cared about obstruction, you'd care about subpoenaed emails deleted.
+You'd care about subpoenaed emails deleted.

 If you cared about the rule of law, you'd care about Hillary.